SilckRoad-MarcoPolo/SilkRoad_APIs/README.md

 By adhering to these security practices, the application aims to provide a safe and secure environment for users.

-Here’s a more polished and professional presentation of your **API Routes** section, incorporating your routes clearly and effectively:

 ## API Routes

 ### Base URLs